 The best cheap car insurance rates have been on the rise nationwide, and this also holds true for the state of Washington.
 Some car insurance experts speculate that the thriving economy and low gas prices in Seattle, Spokane, and other cities throughout the state actually contribute to this growing trend.
 When more people can afford vehicles and gas, it means that there are more drivers, more accidents, and higher premiums.
 What are the best cheap car insurance companies for Washington State?

-Finding Cheap Car Insurance Companies for Washington State
+Finding Cheap Car Insurance Companies in Washington State

 In any case, rates vary widely based on the insurer, city/county, age, driving history, type of vehicle, and even credit score.